 Even though Intuit is focusing most of their development and marketing efforts on QuickBooks Online, there’s no solid indication that Intuit will be discontinuing QuickBooks Pro in the immediate future.
-QuickBooks Pro is still a strong option for small business owners who can’t—or don’t want to—use QuickBooks Online.
+QuickBooks Pro is still a strong option for small business owners who can’t—or don’t want to—use QuickBooks Online or Premier.

 All told, if your business has job costing or inventory needs, QuickBooks Pro is the best option for you.
 You’ll appreciate its functionality, ease of use, and the availability of support not only from Intuit, but from accountants, bookkeepers, and a variety of online resources, as well.